ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 Similarly the read methods have overloads that use tuples that are also accepted for the indexing instead of a string.

-This example uses *GetRangeValues( )* to return a list of events (up to
-100) from streamId starting 30 minutes ago:
+The following example uses *GetRangeValues( )* to return a list of up to 100 events from streamId starting 30 minutes ago:

 ::